NSFatalError/Probing/Sources/Probing/Documentation.docc/Concurrency.md

 }
 ```

-- SeeAlso: Refer to the `ProbeTesting.ProbingOptions.attemptProbingFromTasks` documentation
+- SeeAlso: Refer to the `ProbeTesting.ProbingOptions.attemptProbingFromTasks` documentation if you need to control
-if you need to control tasks using the `Probing` library.
-As the name of the option suggests, this is not always possible,
+the execution of probes and effects created from `Task` APIs.
+As the name of the option suggests, this is not always possible
 and is generally discouraged.

 ## Parallel Processing